tonylitianyu/Automated-3D-Modeling/README.md

 # final-project-blocked
 This is final group project for ME495 at Northwestern University
-Author: Arun Kumar, Bowen Feng, Nicole Baptist, Tianyu Li, Yen Chin Loke
+Authors: Arun Kumar, Bowen Feng, Nicole Baptist, Tianyu Li, Yen Chin Loke

 ## Introduction
 This project creates an automated system for reconstructing object with point clouds.
 The hardware for this system includes a Rethink Sawyer robot arm with a RealSense camera as the end-effector and a turtlebot (burger).